sils-webinfo/accelerando/Readme.md

     stylesheet- Applied to a LINK tag.
 A link to the CSS stylesheet.

+### name attribute values:
+    _method - Applied to an INPUT[text] element.
+Used to specify a non-HTML method (such as PUT). item[altKey] - Applied to an INPUT[text] element.
+An alternative key for the piece. item[altLang] - Applied to an INPUT[text] element.
+An alternative language (e.g. a translation) of the piece. item[char] - Applied to an INPUT[text] element.
+When the piece is in character, the name of the character. item[charAgeRange] - Applied to an INPUT[text] element.
+When the piece is in character, the age range of the character. item[charGender] - Applied to an INPUT[text] element.
+When the piece is in character, the gender of the character. item[charSocStat] - Applied to an INPUT[text] element.
+When the piece is in character, the social status of the character. item[comp] - Applied to an INPUT[text] element.
+The name of the composer. item[compDateNum] - Applied to an INPUT[date] element.
+The composition date of the piece in a numerical date format. item[compDateText] - Applied to an INPUT[text] element.
+A human readable text form of the composition date. item[compID] -  Applied to an INPUT[text] element.
+The Library of Congress authority file for the composer. item[compNat] - Applied to an INPUT[text] element.
+The nationality of the composer. item[cycleDescription] - Applied to an TEXTAREA element.
+A description of the cycle. item[cycleID] - Applied to an INPUT[text] element.
+The Library of Congress authority file for the cycle. item[cycleTi] - Applied to an INPUT[text] element.
+The title of the cycle. item[diff] - Applied to an INPUT[text] element.
+The difficulty of the piece. item[genre]- Applied to an INPUT[text] element.
+The genre of the piece. item[imslp] - Applied to an INPUT[text] element.
+A URI for the IMSLP resources related to the piece. item[inst] - Applied to an INPUT[text] element.
+The instrumentation of the piece. item[key] - Applied to an INPUT[text] element.
+The original key of the piece. item[metMark] - Applied to an INPUT[text] element.
+The metronome marking for the piece. item[mood] - Applied to an INPUT[text] element.
+The mood of the piece. item[numberWi] - Applied to an INPUT[number] element.
+The piece number within the opus. item[opusNumber] - Applied to an INPUT[text] element.
+The opus number. item[orgLang] - Applied to an INPUT[text] element.
+The original language of the piece. item[pieceDescription] - Applied to an TEXTAREA element.
+A description of the piece. item[pieceID] - Applied to an INPUT[text] element.
+The Library of Congress authority file for the piece. item[pieceTi] - Applied to an INPUT[text] element.
+The title for the piece. item[poet] - Applied to an INPUT[text] element.
+The name of the poet. item[poetID] -  Applied to an INPUT[text] element.
+The Library of Congress authority file for the poet. item[poetNat] - Applied to an INPUT[text] element.
+The nationality of the poet. item[range] - Applied to an INPUT[text] element.
+The range of the piece in terms of MIDI numbers. item[subject] - Applied to an INPUT[text] element.
+The subject of the piece. item[subjectID] -  Applied to an INPUT[text] element.
+The Library of Congress authority file for the subject. item[tempo] - Applied to an INPUT[text] element.
+The tempo of the piece. item[tess] - Applied to an INPUT[text] element.
+The tessitura of the piece. item[txtSrc] - Applied to an INPUT[text] element.
+A source or inspiration for the text of the piece. item[worldCat] - Applied to an INPUT[text] element.
+A URI for a WorldCat query on the title of the piece.

 ## Accelerando resources
     list of all pieces
     list of pieces with a given characteristic